benbalter/change_agent/README.md

 ### Pushing and pulling

 Ready to push your Git repo to a server?
-Assuming you've already got a remote set up, it's as simple as
+It's as simple as:

 ```ruby
 # add a remote (if there's not already one from the clone)